JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 Apart from its size the Canada Water application is notable in other respects.

-Southwark Council is the freehold owner of the Print Works and the Surrey Quays shopping centre (for which it collects £400k p.a. in rent and 5% of turnover respectively[^1]) and has a 20% interest in the site's development of the site under a  Master Development Agreement (MDA) with BL.
+Southwark Council is the freehold owner of the Print Works and the Surrey Quays shopping centre (for which it collects £400k p.a. in rent and 5% of turnover respectively[^1]) and under a  Master Development Agreement (MDA) with BL has a  20% interest in the site's development .